 3. Admire Casa Batlló

 Gaudi’s Casa Batlló is another of his architectural gems in Barcelona.
-The façade, decorated with colourful tiles, wavy lines, and skeletal balconies, will not leave you indifferent.
+The façade, decorated with colourful tiles, wavy lines and skeletal balconies, will not leave you indifferent.
 Step into this special house and let yourself be transported to a world full of wonders.
 Gaudi’s imaginative genius is brought to life through intricate detail, organic shapes and innovative use of light and space.
 From the extraordinary interior to the extraordinary roof, every corner of Casa Batlló is a testament to Gaudi’s unparalleled vision.

 4. Visit La Pedrera–Casa Milà

 La Pedrera – also known as Casa Milà – is located near the Casa Batlló on Passeig de Gracia and is the latest Gaudi masterpiece on our list.
 The distinctive modernist style, with undulating stone walls and wrought-iron balconies, shows Gaudi’s love of organic forms.
-Inside, you can explore the Espai Gaudi, a museum dedicated to the architect’s life and work, and head to the rooftop, adorned with sentry-like chimneystacks.
+Inside, you can explore the Espai Gaudi, a museum dedicated to the architect’s life and work, and head to the rooftop, adorned with sentry-like chimney stacks.

-5. Explore the Camp Nou
+5. Explore Spotify Camp Nou

 6. Modern art at the Moco Museum